This is the multi-page printable view of this section. Click here to print.

 The departure time is defined as an interval in the module parameters: the train can leave at a given time, or up to x seconds later.
 Whenever possible, delay should be added by shifting the departure time.

-for example : a train can leave between 10:00 et 11:00.
+for example : a train can leave between 10:00 and 11:00.
 Leaving at 10:00 would cause a conflict, the train actually needs to enter the destination station 15 minutes later.
 Making the train leave at 10:15 solves the problem.

 In OSRD, this feature is handled by keeping track, for every edge, of the maximum duration by which we can delay the departure time.
 As long as this value is enough, conflicts are avoided this way.